ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 * selecting the close icon,
 * selecting the _Cancel_ button,
 * selecting the ESC key on the keypad,
-* or clicking or touching outside the modal dialog.
+* or clicking, or touching outside the modal dialog.

 ## Copy writing